Preparing for any sort of tests require attention, focus, and solid preparation.

 To get ready for your theory test, the Driver and Vehicle Agency (DVA) advises reviewing the Highway Code.
 The Driver and Vehicle Standards Agency (DVSA) offers a variety of official study resources, which are available for purchase both in selected book stores and online.

 There are 50 questions in the multiple choice section.
-The hazard perception section having a score possibility of 75 that is graded from reaction time to potential hazard within the clips.
+The hazard perception section has a maximum score of 75, which is based on your reaction time to developing hazards shown in a series of video clips.

 You can schedule your theory test starting from your 17th birthday.
 It's best to book your test once you feel well-prepared or far enough in advance to allow ample time for studying and practice.
 Make sure to give yourself plenty of preparation time to build confidence and boost your chances of passing on the first try.